Emerging TV Producers Program

 You are eligible to apply if you:

-• Are a Canadian citizen or have a permanent resident status, and aged 18 or over.
+- Are a Canadian citizen or have a permanent resident status, and are aged 19 or over.

-• Have an eligible project in development, for which you have already completed narrative pilot script.
+- Have an eligible project in development, for which you have already completed the pilot script.

-• Own the intellectual property of the submitted project.
+- Own or have optioned the intellectual property of the submitted project.

-It is the program’s mandate to have a diverse cohort that includes women and gender diverse persons from the IBPOC, LGBTQ2S+, and persons living with disabilities communities.
-Sign language and mobility accommodations will be provided as needed.
+It is the program’s mandate to have a diverse cohort that includes women and gender-diverse persons from the IBPOC, LGBTQ2S+, Neurodivergent and Disabledcommunities.
+Sign language and mobility accommodations can be made available as-needed.

 Only one person per project may apply.
 If you have questions about your eligibility, please contact etvp@gemsvancouver.org

-• Narrative live-action series only (reality, lifestyle, animation, variety or sketch comedy are not eligible).
+- Narrative live-action series (not eligible: reality, lifestyle, animation, variety, or sketch comedy).

 Application Requirements